-'I was asked recently what I thought were the main changes I had witnessed in the NHS since the end of the 1960s.
-'Everything to do with machines and technology has got better, most things to do with human relationships and understanding is worse', I answered quickly.
-This was a brief conversation, so there was much more I did not say: for example, that variation is less, so management, reliability and safety are often greater ... but that these efficiencies are paid for by an overall loss of much that was valued, for many decades, by both NHS staff and patients.'
+This paper thus uses authentic vignettes and reports to illustrate, or speculate about, the more humanly sentient aspects of our problems of care.
+In seeking these larger views of our troubled systems, we must listen carefully to the voices of those individuals who inhabit them.
+For instance: "I was asked recently what I thought were the main changes I had witnessed in the NHS since the end of the 1960s, 'Everything to do with machines and technology has got better, most things to do with human relationships and understanding is worse', I answered quickly.
+This was a brief conversation, so there was much more I did not say: for example, that variation is less, so management, reliability and safety are often greater... but that these efficiencies are paid for by an overall loss of much that was valued, for many decades, by both NHS staff and patients."

 This is a typical utterance of a veteran frontline, NHS doctor.
-Almost all talk with disillusioned fatigue of the recent decades' serial reforms: how although, sometimes, in its machine-like operations the NHS may claim to function better, in its human experiences and matrices it does not.
+Almost all talk with disillusioned fatigue of the recent decades' serial reforms: how although, sometimes, in its machine-like operations the NHS may claim to function better; in its human experiences and matrices it does not.

-4. The NHS as a faulty machine
+I. Treating the NHS like a machine

-But what is the evidence that the NHS-as-a-machine has become more widely efficient over the decades?
+What is the evidence that the NHS-as-a-machine has become more widely efficient over the decades?
 Proof, or even clear inference, is often patchy and inconsistent.
-Yet what Reforming the NHS from within does assert with solid clarity is that successive reforms dating from the Thatcher-era have rarely yielded the promised benefits or economies.
+What Reforming the NHS from Within does assert with solid clarity is that successive reforms dating from the Thatcher-era have rarely yielded the promised benefits or economies.